OfficialSpaceship/makeuros/README.md

 # makeuros

-`makeuros` is a tool to customize your OS branding, setup docker containers easily, and much more!
+`makeuros` is a tool to customize your OS branding, set up docker containers easily, and much more!

 ## Required Dependencies: